Jumgal Too

 Jumgal Too is a mountain range in internal Tian Shan in Kyrgyz Republic.
 It is part of Jumgal mountain system which includes also ranges Sandyk, Kara Moynok, Kindik, and Oy Kaiyn.
 It lies north of the Jumgal valley.
 The length of the range is 54 km, width - 15 km, and height up to 4121m.
+The Jumgal mountain range rises from east to west.
+The slopes of the mountains are uneven: the northern sides of the Jumgal and Oy Kaiyn mountains are steep and short, while the southern sides are wide and gently sloping.
+In contrast, the slopes of the Kindik, Kara Moynok, and Sandyk mountains are smoother.
+Streams feeding the Western and Eastern Karakol rivers flow down from the mountains.
+Small glaciers are found in the Kara Moynok and Oy Kaiyn mountains, with a total area of 7.3 km2.